Gas prices could soar 20 cents in the coming weeks

 Purpura explained as demand continues to rise, global affairs and weather are also affecting prices.
 By the end of August, we can expect another 10-20 cent spike.

-“They’ve definitely been skyrocketing, just going up, up, up,” Zack Alexander observed about gas prices as he filled his tank at a Columbus gas station Thursday.
+“They’ve definitely been skyrocketing, just going up, up, up,” Zack Alexander observed about gas prices as he filled his tank at a Columbus, Ohio gas station Thursday.

 Kyle Parnell added, “If it was 4 dollars a gallon, it might slow me down.
 I’d probably stay home.”